CasonTsai/MaskRcnn_tensorflow_cpp_inference/README.md

 # MaskRcnn_tensorflow_cpp_inference
 ## inference mask_rcnn model with tensorflow c++ api

+'Because of the work, the segmentation will catch up later'
 >this project  consists of three main operations
   >>1. keras model to tensorflow model: because we use front-end keras call the backend tensorflow,so we need to convert keras model to tensorflow model.
   >>2. inference tensorflow  model with cpp,and  use `Eigen3` lib carefully.